Need help with the UPenn supplemental essays and other applications? Check out our College Application Boot Camp. Submit your best application!

 At the last minute, our water filter began falling apart.
 Always prepared, we used a roll of duct tape to repair the damage before presenting to the panel of judges.
 In the end, we won first place at the Inventors Challengers Contest, and while the Flint Water Crisis had subsided by then, we learned firsthand about the difficulties of undertaking a startup-like project for a social cause.

 Thus, after attending an Engineering Entrepreneurship lecture at Penn last spring, I knew this university would equip me with the knowledge I needed to overcome the obstacles of creating a successful startup.
-At Wharton, I am excited to pursue the Entrepreneurship and Innovation Specialization in Management, with courses such as Social Entrepreneurship and Venture Implementation, through which I will gain the skills to create a business with a positive social impact.
+I am excited to apply to the The Jerome Fisher Program in Management and Technology, with courses such as Social Entrepreneurship and Venture Implementation, through which I will gain the skills to create a business with a positive social impact.
 I will also avail myself of the resources available to Penn entrepreneurs such as VIP-C and X, incubators that can support my startup journey from inception into the early growth stages.